PR Measurement: Guide to Measuring the Success of PR

 Share of voice refers to the percentage of total media coverage or social media conversations that an organization or its competitors are receiving in a specific industry or topic.
 It’s an important PR metric that helps measure the presence and reputation of a brand in comparison to its competitors.

-SOV enables brands to assess their own visibility, track progress over time and evaluate how far ahead or behind they are against their competitors, helping them stay competitive in the industry.
-It shows how much coverage, mentions and overall attention a brand is receiving in relation to others in its category.
+SOV enables brands to assess their own visibility, track progress over time, and evaluate how far ahead or behind they are against their competitors, helping them stay competitive in the industry.
+It shows how much coverage, mentions, and overall attention a brand is receiving about others in its category.

-By monitoring SOV, brands can understand the positive and negative sentiment around their brand as well as see where improvements can be made so that they remain top-of-mind for customers.
+By monitoring SOV, brands can understand the positive and negative sentiments around their brand, as well as see where improvements can be made so that they remain top-of-mind for customers.

 7. Earned Media Value (EMV)